 When the last byte (7FFFFFh) of the memory array has been read, the device continues reading from the beginning of the array (000000h).
 No delays are incurred when wrapping around from the end of the array to the beginning of the array.
 Deasserting the \overline{CS} pin terminates the read operation and puts the I/O3, I/O2, I/O1 and I/O0 pins into a high-impedance state.
-The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.
-The Quad Enable (QE) bit of the Status Register must be set to enable for the Quad-I/O Read Array command.
-This is the default setting at power-on.
+The \overline{CS} pin can be deasserted at any time and does not require a full byte of data to be read.
+The Quad Enable bit (QE) of the Status Register must be set to enable for the Quad-I/O Read Array command.